magento/devdocs/src/guides/v2.3/ext-best-practices/tutorials/modify-image-library-permissions/index.md

 {:.bs-callout-info}
 Use the `config.xml` method for Commerce versions 2.3.7-p2 and later.
 For earlier versions, see [the `di.xml` method](#dixml-method).

-For security purposes, Magento provides Media Gallery access to contents in specific folders.
-The configuration path `system/media_storage_configuration/allowed_resources/media_gallery_image_folders` in `config.xml` is used to define "Media Gallery Allowed" folders.
+For security purposes, Commerce provides Media Gallery access to contents in specific folders.
+The configuration path `system/media_storage_configuration/allowed_resources/media_gallery_image_folders` in `config.xml` defines the "Media Gallery Allowed" folders.

 By default, Magento allows Media Gallery access to the following two directories under `/pub/media`: